Which Farm is for Me?

 DESCRIPTION: The Youth Farm, started in 2010, is a partnership between Youth Homes and Garden City Harvest.
 The Youth Farm employs teens, mainly from the adjacent Tom Roy Youth Guidance Home, providing not only a job, but also life skills, opportunities for community engagement, and empowerment through agriculture.
 Located behind the Tom Roy Youth Guidance Home, the Youth Farm is a youth-directed neighborhood farm.
 It has a historic barn, a newly built wash shed, and a walk-in cooler.

 FARMER: Sam takes the lead on farming at the Youth Farm, while Mark heads the teens that fuel the farm production.
 Together they empower the youth to harvest, weed, and grow.
 Hired as part of our Youth Development program from Youth Homes residents, these young farmers gain skills for life by learning the trade, learning job skills like customer service and basic cooking, and developing social skills.
 This is a great farm for the food, which is excellent, but also for the people.
 You are investing in Missoula's future by helping these youth learn skills essential for their future.

 DESCRIPTION: The Program in Ecological Agriculture and Society has combined traditional academics with hands-on work at an urban, sustainable farm.
 Each growing season, the PEAS Farm grows thousands of pounds of fruits and vegetables for the Missoula Food Bank to distribute to low income families.
-Animals on the farm include pigs, chickens, and our beloved farm cat, Ophelia.
+Animals on the farm include pigs and chickens.
 The farm has worked with the Environmental Studies program at the U of M to create an outdoor classroom where many college students come to learn farm ecology, soil science, sustainability, and the fine art of community.

 So, there are the basics.
-If you have questions, give Erin a call: 406-523-3663.
+If you have questions, give Ruth a call: 406-523-3663.
 We would love to chat with you about our offerings.
 Or, feel free to leave a question in the comments and we will answer it.
 If you have the question, there's bound to be others that do, too.